aekrylova/scPASU_pipeline/README.md

 COVLEN=300 #maximal coverage distance
 MINSNRLEN=10 #minimum length of A-SNRs
 ```
 If applied, processed BAM files need to be subsetted for the compartment/cell type of interest (`1c_subset_bam.lsf`).
 Beforehand, `mkdir -p ${outdir}/barcode/` and place files containing cell barcodes of the compartment/cell type of interest from each sample there.
-These files should contain only these barcodes, one per row, and the barcodes should be the same as those found in the `barcodes.tsv.gz` output of `cellranger`.
+These files should contain only these barcodes, one per row, no quotation mark, and the barcodes should be the same as those found in the `barcodes.tsv.gz` output of `cellranger`.

-Since these scripts need to be performed for each sample separately, users can automate submission of jobs for multiple samples with `job_submission_bysample.sh` (Make sure to hash out all but one script at a time).
+Since these scripts need to be performed for each sample separately, users can automate submission of jobs for multiple samples with `job_submission_bysample.sh`. **Make sure to hash out all but one script at a time**.
 ```bash
 bash job_submission_bysample.sh
 ```